-The mission of the SWS Testbed Incubator Group, part of the Incubator Activity, is to develop a standard methodology for evaluating semantic web services based upon a standard set of problems and develop a public repository of such problems.
+The mission of the SWS Testbed Incubator Group, part of the Incubator Activity, was to develop a standard methodology for evaluating semantic web services based upon a standard set of problems and develop a public repository of such problems.

 See the charter for more information.